metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.50.0

+- The Metabase `metabase.mbql.*` namespaces have been moved to `metabase.legacy-mbql.*`.
+You probably didn't need to use these namespaces in your driver, but if you did, please update them.

 ## Metabase 0.49.1

 - Another driver feature has been added: `describe-fields`.
 If a driver opts-in to supporting this feature, The